-This document explains the recommended checklist items to review when transitioning from one Hardware Stage to another, for both design and verification stages.
-It is expected that the items in each stage (D1, V1, etc) are completed.
+This document explains the recommended checklist items to review when transitioning from one Development Stage to another, for design, verification, and software device interface function (DIF) stages.
+It is expected that the items in each stage (D1, V1, S1, etc) are completed.

 For a transition from D0 to D1, the following items are expected be completed.